Symbolic (Death album)

 Symbolic is the sixth studio album by American death metal band Death, released on March 21, 1995, by Roadrunner Records.
 The album marked a shift towards melodic death metal, while still retaining elements of technical death metal.
 It is the only album to feature Bobby Koelble and Kelly Conlon on guitar and bass, respectively, and the second and last album to feature drummer Gene Hoglan.

-The album has received unanimous critical acclaim, and is regarded as one of the greatest death metal albums of all time.
+The album has received widespread critical acclaim, and is regarded as one of the greatest death metal albums of all time.
 The album was remastered and reissued on April 1, 2008, with five bonus tracks.

 Background and recording

-Symbolic was recorded over a six-week period at Morrisound Recording in Tampa, and was produced by Jim Morris.
+Symbolic was recorded in late 1994 over a six-week period at Morrisound Recording in Tampa, and was produced by Jim Morris.

 Music and lyrics

 Symbolic showed a continued shift in sound from Death's previous albums, and was seen as a "massive shift towards melody", deviating from tropes of traditional death metal.
 Matt Mills of WhatCulture called the album "perfect union of melody, brutality and intricacy that [Death] had been building towards ever since Scream Bloody Gore."
 The album has been described as "not as mathematically progressive" as Death's two previous albums.
 The closing track, “Perennial Quest,” has been described as "[quaking] in its own melody like a pop song stripped for parts, doused in gallons of acid and marinated in arsenic."

 Sam Sodomsky of Pitchfork said Symbolic is "the most melodic and refined" release of Death's career.
 The album's sound has been categorized as technical death metal and melodic death metal.
 Shaun Lindsley of Metal Hammer called the album a "labyrinth of technicality and cerebral lyrical meanderings displaying unsurpassable musicianship," while also describing its tracks as "catchy" and "incredibly accessible".
 Sam Sodomsky of Pitchfork said Symbolic is "neither as brutal as the early material nor as outwardly progressive [as Human or Individual Thought Patterns]."
 He also likened Schuldiner's vocals at certain parts on the album to those common in hardcore punk, describing them as "shouting through gritted teeth".

-The album makes use of clean guitar tones, dissonance, arpeggios, and melodies described as sounding "Egyptian".
+The album makes use of clean guitar tones, dissonance, arpeggios, and melodies described as sounding "Egyptian."
 Journalists have made note of the apparent influence of European heavy metal bands Sortilège and H-Bomb present on the track "Crystal Mountain."
 The song contains an acoustic guitar solo in its outro.

 The album is noted for the higher tone of Schuldiner's vocals compared to the "deep death growls" on early and mid-career Death releases.

 The album's lyrics have been described as "mystical," and explore topics such as political corruption, surveillance and class consciousness.

+Tour

+Bassist Kelly Conlon was removed from the band after it completed recording the album and was replaced by Brian Benson, of Florida band Pain Principle.
+The Symbolic tour marked the first time that the band toured in Japan.